orlov0562/IPTGEN/readme.md

 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

-For more examples see rules and functions in relevant dirs
+For more examples (snat, port forwarding and so on) see rules and functions in relevant dirs

 Keep in mind that it is just core that allows creating your own rule-wrappers for iptables command.
 So do not use generated rules if you do not understand what they really will do.